awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-faqs.md

 ### Can I create custom metrics in CloudWatch?<a name="metrics-custom"></a>

 Not on the CloudWatch console\.
 However, you can create a DAG that writes custom metrics in CloudWatch\.
 To learn more, see [Using a DAG to write custom metrics in CloudWatch](samples-custom-metrics.md)\.

-We'll also be releasing a serverless\-native executor similar to the Kubernetes executor via Open Source in September 2021\.

 ## DAGs, Operators, Connections, and other questions<a name="q-dags"></a>